A knee MRI (magnetic resonance imaging) scan uses energy from strong magnets to create pictures of the knee joint and muscles and tissues.

 How the Test is Performed

 You will wear a hospital gown or clothes without metal zippers or snaps (such as sweatpants and a t-shirt).
-Please remove your watches, jewelry, and wallet.
+Please remove your watches, glasses, jewelry, and wallet.
+MRI can pull on any metal objects.
 Certain types of metal can cause blurry images.

 You will lie on a narrow table that slides into a large tunnel-like scanner.

 Some exams use a special dye (contrast).
 Most of the time, you will get the dye through a vein (IV) in your arm or hand before the test.
 Sometimes, the dye is injected into a joint.
 The dye helps the radiologist see certain areas more clearly.